 Scope 1 emissions reported are independent of any GHG trades, such as purchases, sales or transfers of offsets or allowances.
-The inventory includes CO2, CH4 and N2O emissions from fuel consumption.
+The inventory includes CO_2 , CH_4 and N_2O emissions from fuel consumption.
 HFC emissions from refrigerant use, PFCs, NF3 and SF6 are not included as Republic does not use these compounds at a materially reportable level.
 Emissions factors used for electricity and other fuels are subregion-, country- or region-specific where applicable using the latest databases from governmental sources (i.e., U.S. EPA's eGRID and UK's Defra for mobile sources to supplement eGRID data gaps).

-Emission

-Category (MTCO2e) 2016 2017 2018

-Total Scope 1 Emissions 13,979,024 13,486,262 13,199,147

-Landfill Methane 12,404,374 11,981,159 11,741,891

-Fleet 1,521,928 1,467,576 1,367,973

-Non-Fleet/Other 52,723 37,527 89,283

-Biogenic Emissions 6,660,382 7,232,596 7,575,173
+Emission Category (MTCO2e) 2016 2017 2018 2019 Total Scope 1 Emissions 13,979,024 13,486,262 13,199,147 13,930,867 Landfill Methane 12,404,374 11,981,159 11,741,891 12,506,584 Fleet 1,521,928 1,467,576 1,367,973 1,340,408 Non-Fleet/Other 52,723 37,527 89,283 83,875 Biogenic Emissions 6,660,382 7,232,596 7,575,173 7,404,894

 Republic reports emissions to the U.S. EPA of all sites that were owned, leased, or operated by Republic.
-This includes voluntary reporting of emissions from closed sites as well as sites that don't meet the reporting threshold of 25K MTCO2e.
-Our Landfill Gas Emissions are reported every year to the U.S. EPA, following a strict protocol according to the U.S. EPA Climate Leaders Greenhouse Gas Inventory Protocol and Guidance Documents.
+This includes voluntary reporting of emissions from closed sites as well as sites that don't meet the federal GHG Reporting Program (GHGRP) threshold of 25K MTCO2e.
+Our Landfill Gas Emissions are reported every year to the U.S. EPA, following 40 CFR part 98, Subpart HH.
 Republic calculates the GHG emissions from landfills using the equations and methods set forth in the federal regulations.
 See 40 CFR part 98.
 The rule does not require control of GHGs, rather it only requires that sources above certain threshold levels are monitored, and the emissions and other related data are reported.

-The workflow for calculating landfill emissions involves data compilation by a third-party consultant and the Republic Services local engineering staff.
-Local environmental managers review the year-over-year reporting roll-up summary for each of their sites and upload their modified GHG Tools to the Central Desktop collaboration workspace.
+The workflow for calculating landfill emissions involves site-level data collection and compilation by independent air compliance consultants with site-level expertise; followed by data aggregation and initial reporting by an independent third-party GHG inventory/reporting consultant; and review by Republic's local engineering staff.
+Local environmental managers review year-over-year reporting roll-up summaries for each of their sites and upload their validated GHG data to a collaboration workspace.
 The Division/Area Environmental Managers approve and confirm data from each area by spot-checking site data, as necessary.
-The consultant then collates the data for reporting to the U.S. EPA.
+The GHG consultant then collates the data for electronic reporting to the U.S. EPA.
 At a corporate level, a final validation of the data is done by Engineering to evaluate the data for consistency.
-This includes follow up questions regarding data consistency and responding to the U.S. EPA follow up communications.
-The consultant is responsible for compilation of the reporting information and supporting Republic teams.
+This includes follow-up questions regarding data consistency and responding to the U.S. EPA follow up communications.
+The GHG consultant is responsible for compilation of the reporting Republic teams.